kissthink/slackware/MLED-14.1-32bit/README.txt

 strives to find a good balance between stability and functionality.
 All non-KDE applications are visually integrated using the Oxygen-GTK theme.

-Over the past year, MLED development has gone through many changes with a lot of trial and error involved.
+Over the past year, MLED development has gone through many changes and iterations with a lot of trial and error involved.
 Various desktop environments have been tested, with varying results.
 The choice of KDE as main desktop environment is now motivated by several factors.

   * Some of KDE's native applications like Dolphin, Okular, K3B, Gwenview or Digikam remain unrivalled.

-  * KDE includes many more applications than Xfce or MATE, which means less additional packages to take care of.
+  * KDE ships many more applications than Xfce or MATE, which means less additional packages to take care of.

   * The included KDM login manager avoids the hassle with GDM or SLIM.